Robotic Thoracic Surgery

 Patient Benefits of Robotic Thoracic Surgery

-For qualified candidates, a robotic surgical approach may be an option, as it offers the advantages of minimally invasive surgery.
-By using minimally invasive robotic surgery, we do not need to open the patient’s chest wall and spread the ribs because we can perform the procedures with a few small instruments, versus having to place their hands into the chest.
-In addition, we can see what is happening in the chest more clearly with robotic technology because the camera provides three-dimensional images (open surgery offers two-dimensional views) that we can magnify to ten times the actual size.
-The small instruments also provide great dexterity and precision.
+For qualified candidates, a robotic surgical approach may be an option.
+Robotic surgery is minimally invasive, which means we do not need to open your chest wall.
+Instead, we perform the procedures with a few small instruments.
+Robotic surgery also allows us to see what is happening in the chest more clearly.
+The camera provides 3D images that we can magnify to ten times the actual size.
+Open surgery offers two-dimensional views.
+We also use small instruments that give us great dexterity and precision.

 For patients, robotic surgery offers numerous advantages: